caizhitan/BCM_Demo_Reports/README.md

 LTA constantly monitors the data collected to understand how we can serve the public better and to provide a better bus riding experience to all as such LTA will make changes to certain Bus Routes to help increase rider satisfaction or to save cost if there is low rider count.

-There was a period where the public was unsatisfied with LTA's decision to remove Bus 167 and thus LTA decided to change the frequency of Bus 167 to 30 minutes interval.
+There was a period where the public was unsatisfied with LTA's decision to remove Bus 167 and thus LTA decided to change the frequency of Bus 167 to 30 minute intervals.
 (This is important as I will be discussing about this later below)

 News Source: [The Straits Time](https://www.straitstimes.com/singapore/transport/lta-u-turns-on-decision-to-stop-bus-service-167-route-to-be-retained-with-30-minute-intervals)